jkool702/forkrun/ring_loadables/frun.nob64.bash.txt

                           @N: Oversubscribe / force N logical nodes.
                           0,1: Explicitly bind to physical NUMA nodes 0 and 1.
                           0:3: Explicitly bind to physical NUMA nodes 0 and 1 and 2 and 3.
+  --halt <val>          : Halt the pipeline if too many batches fail.
+Format: fail=N or fail=N% (e.g., --halt fail=10%).
   -N, --dry-run         : Dry run.
 Print the generated command strings instead of executing them.
   -v, --verbose         : Increase verbosity (prints timing and flag summaries to stderr).
 Implies --stats.
   +v, --no-verbose      : Decrease verbosity.
 Disables --stats.
   -V, --version         : Prints forkrun version number --stats               : Prints NUMA statistics to stderr (currently ignored for UMA) --tui, --progress     : Opens a Live Telemetry Dashboard visualizing the internal stream and buffers

+### MULTI-INPUT PARAMETER SWEEPS
+  ::: <args>            : Treat subsequent arguments as inputs.
+Generates Cartesian cross-product if multiple ::: are used.
+  :::: <files>          : Treat subsequent arguments as files and read inputs from them (use - for stdin).

 ### ERROR HANDLING & RETRIES
   -E, --retry-nonzero-exit    : Activate auto-retry machinery for commands returning non-zero exit codes.
 When active, `|| exit $?` is appended to the parallelized command, meaning any non-zero return triggers a worker kill and batch retry.